grammarly/rocker-compose/README.md

 Contributing these features to docker-compose was also an option, but we decided to come up with a new solution due the following reasons:

-1. `docker-compose` is written in Python, we don't have tools in Python.
+1. `docker-compose` is written in Python, and we don't have tools in Python.
 Also it would be nice if the tool was written in Go to benefit from the existing ecosystem and to ease installations on development machines and any instance or CI server
 2. We wanted to have full control over the tool and be able to add any feature to it any time
-3. Time factor was also critical, we were able to come up with a working solution in four days
+3. The time factor was also critical; we were able to come up with a working solution in four days

 # How it works
 The most notable feature of `rocker-compose` is **idempotency**.
 We have to be able to compare any bit of a container runtime, which includes configuration and state.
 For every run, rocker-compose is building two data sets: **desired** and **actual**.
 "Desired" is the list of containers given in the manifest.
 "Actual" is the list of currently running containers we get through the Docker API.
-By [comparing the two sets](/src/compose/diff.go) and knowing the dependencies between the containers we are about to run, we build an [ordered action list](src/compose/action.go).
+By [comparing the two sets](/src/compose/diff.go) and knowing the dependencies among the containers we are about to run, we build an [ordered action list](src/compose/action.go).
 You can also consider the action list as a *delta* between the two sets.

 If a desired container does not exist, `rocker-compose` simply creates it (and optionally starts).
 For an existing container with the same name (namespace does help here), it does a more sophisticated comparison:

-1. **Compare configuration.** When starting a container, `rocker-compose` puts the serialized source YAML configuration to a label called `rocker-compose-config`.
+1. **Compare configuration.** When starting a container, `rocker-compose` puts the serialized source YAML configuration under a label called `rocker-compose-config`.
 By [comparing](/src/compose/config/compare.go) the source config from the manifest and the one stored in a running container label, `rocker-compose` can detect changes.
 2. **Compare image id**. `rocker-compose` also checks if the image id has changed.
 It may happen when you are using `:latest` tags, and an image can be updated without changing the tag.
 3. [Compare state](#state).

 It allows `rocker-compose` to perform **as few changes as possible** to make the actual state match the desired one.
 If something was changed, `rocker-compose` recreates the container from scratch.
 Note that any container change can trigger recreations of other containers depending on that one.

-**In case of loose coupling**, you can benefit from a micro-services approach and do clever updates, affecting only a single container, without touching others.
+**In cases of loose coupling**, you can benefit from a micro-services approach and do clever updates, affecting only a single container, without touching others.
 See [patterns](#patterns) to learn more about the best practices.

 # Production use
 rocker-compose isn't yet battle-tested for production.
 However, it's intended to be used for deployments due to its idempotent properties.
 Also, anything you do with rocker-compose on your local machine you can do on a remote machine by simply adding remote host parameters or having [appropriate ENV](https://docs.docker.com/reference/commandline/cli/#environment-variables). rocker-compose implements docker's native client interface for connection parameterization.